mikasa ackerman attack of titan waifu

 Eren Yeager

-This is the relationship that most people think of first, and for good reason.
-Eren is the person who gave her the scarf and changed the course of her life.
-The story keeps returning to that bond because it is tied to both protection and pain.
+Eren is the relationship most people think of first, and for good reason.
+He is the person who saved her, gave her the scarf, and changed the trajectory of her life.
+The series keeps returning to that bond because it is built out of both protection and pain.

 Armin Arlert

-Armin is one of the few characters who can often reach Mikasa without turning the scene into a shouting match.
-Their relationship matters because it shows that she is not only defined by one emotional axis.
+Armin matters because he is one of the few people who can reach Mikasa without forcing every scene into pure confrontation.
+Their relationship proves she is not only defined by one emotional axis.

 Levi Ackerman and the Ackerman line